Ming-Chen-Liu/Ming-Chen-Liu.github.io/content/authors/admin/_index.md

 <!-- Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->
 Mingchen Liu is an M.Eng.24 student at [School of Computer Science & Technology](https://cs.hust.edu.cn/), HUST.
 He is in [Hopcroft Center on Computing Science (HCCS)](https://hccs.hust.edu.cn/), HUST, under the direction of Prof. [Kun He](http://faculty.hust.edu.cn/hekun/zh_CN/index.htm).
 He used to major in Software Engineering at [School of Software](https://sse.hust.edu.cn/), HUST and minor in Finance at [School of Economics](http://english.eco.hust.edu.cn/index.htm), HUST.

-His research interests include Computational Cognitive Science, AI4Science and Artificial Intelligence.
+His research interests include Knowledge Representation, AI4Science and Artificial Intelligence.
 {style="text-align: justify;"}